Deep Learning on a Data Diet: Finding Important Examples Early in Training: Optimization landscape and the training dynamics

 \subsection{Evolution of the data-dependent NTK}

-The dynamics of neural-network training in the infinite-width limit are now well understood \citep{jacot2018neural,lee2019wide}: for an appropriate scaling of the learning rate and initial weights, the neural network behaves like a linear model in which the data is transformed by the Neural Tangent Kernel (NTK) at initialization, which is defined as \NA{the product of}\fTBD{GKD: double check all the details here. but it's a bit unclear here (and maybe it's fine) whether we are using NTK to refer to the gradient of finite networks or the infinite width limit} the Jacobians of the logits at initialization.
+The dynamics of neural-network training in the infinite-width limit are now well understood \citep{jacot2018neural,lee2019wide}: for an appropriate scaling of the learning rate and initial weights, the neural network behaves like a linear model in which the data is transformed by the Neural Tangent Kernel (NTK) at initialization, which is defined as the product of the Jacobians of the logits at initialization.
 In the limit, neural network training implements kernel regression with the fixed NTK as the kernel.

 However, finite neural networks outperform their infinite-width limits \citep{arora2019harnessing} and have different dynamics early in training \citep{lewkowycz2020large}.
 In fact, rather than being constant, the data-dependent NTK, defined by \citet{fort2020deep} as the Gram matrix of the logit Jacobian, evolves with high velocity in the initial phase of training.
 Then, around the time of onset of linear mode connectivity, the NTK velocity stabilizes at a smaller value and remains nearly constant for the rest of the high learning rate training time.